markcampv/nomad-deploy-notifier/README.md

 You can download pre-built binaries of Nomad Deploy Notifier directly from our GitHub [Releases](https://github.com/markcampv/nomad-deploy-notifier/releases) page.
 This allows you to install the tool without needing to compile it from the source.

-1. **Go to the Releases Page**: Navigate to [Releases](https://github.com/markcampv/nomad-deploy-notifier/releases) in the Debug Redactor repository.
+1. **Go to the Releases Page**: Navigate to [Releases](https://github.com/markcampv/nomad-deploy-notifier/releases) in the Nomad Deploy Notifier repository.

 2. **Download the Binary**: Download the appropriate binary for your operating system and architecture.
 We provide binaries for Windows, macOS, and Linux.